mchu-1/sybr/README.md

 A multi-turn forum API where multiple models post in a shared thread.

 ## Features
-1. Multiple models post in a round-robin forum (no adversarial sides)
+1. Multiple models each post once in a round-robin forum (no adversarial sides)
 2. Each model sees the full conversation history before responding
 3. Fixed small output budget via `max_characters`
 4. Fixed small input budget via `max_input_tokens` truncation